orinuse/l4d2-orinuse-oriented/coop/changelog/c11m4_terminal.md

 ## Navigation Meshes
 ### Before Van
 - The rock debris spot to the left of the escalator, when looking its front from below, are all now marked as MOBS_ONLY, since AI Specials can spawn in there and get stuck due to lack of infected ladders.
-- Survivors and Infected acknowledge the alternate path to get down, when looking at from the top, is to the left of the escalator.
+- Survivors and Infected acknowledge the alternate path to get down the escalator (to the left of the escalator).
-- - The are has been marked with the proper navigation mesh attribute too, especially STAIRS to prevent CI climbing the structure while running up.
+- - The area has been marked with the proper navigation mesh attribute too, especially STAIRS to prevent CI climbing the structure while running up.
 ### Around Metal Detector
 - Added NOTHREAT to the big area where the Metal Detector's Holdout event takes place.